BIGJRA/BIGJRA.github.io/rejuv.md

 This battle is the first to really show you how well the trainers compensate for their type disadvantages here -- almost everything has a Dark or Rock type move.
-Scraggy is a good dud to leave out, especially if you can paralyze it -- it doesn’t do enough damage to really be threatening at least compared to his other Pokemon.
+Scraggy is a good dud to leave out, especially if you can paralyze it -- it doesn't do enough damage to really be threatening at least compared to his other Pokemon.
 Combusken can be tough once it outspeeds you, but also has Protect so it might be smart to focus your attacks on the other Pokemon.
 A very tough fight but you